makeri89/distributed-systems/README.md

 Then click Save and test.
 If all goes well, the connection should be up.

-Next you can go to the Explore tab to query the InfluxDB.
+Next, you can go to the Explore tab to query the InfluxDB.
 An example query to select the temperature mean data:

 ```flux
 from(bucket: "temps")